-When the housing market was at it's peak the average down payment was approaching zero.
+When the housing market was at it’s peak the average down payment was approaching zero.
 Now the median down payment for a purchase is closer to 15%, with many lenders requiring 20% down to be able to get a loan, or at least the best rates.
-On a $200,000 loan, 20% down is $40,000, not a number a lot of first time homebuyers can save up overnight.
+On a $200,000 loan, 20% down is $40,000, not a number a lot of first-time homebuyers can save up overnight.

 Many Homeowners Are Underwater

 Many homeowners who bought near the height of the housing market are now finding themselves underwater in their homes, they owe more than their house is now worth.
-Depending on where our house were valued right now we could be in this boat as well, despite putting down a 20% down payment last time we bought.
+Depending on where our house was valued right now we could be in this boat as well, despite putting down a 20% down payment last time we bought.